anconaesselmann/SwiftUIRouter/README.md

 Example 3 is a small "real world example".
 We manage a logged in state and demonstrate how how state might be managed inside an app that uses SwiftUIRouter.

-We can nest `NavigationTargets`s.
-Example 3 uses the default NavigationTarget for maintaining a logged in, an onboarding and a logged out state.
-To demonstrate how SwiftUIRouter can facilitate a decoupled routing layer each of the main app states are their own SPM packages and the main app imports them as dependencies.
+`NavigationTargets`s can be nested.
+Example 3 uses the default `NavigationTargets` for maintaining a `loggedIn`, an `onboarding` and a `loggedOut` state.
+To demonstrate how `SwiftUIRouter` can facilitate a decoupled routing layer each of the main app-states are their own [SPM](https://www.swift.org/documentation/package-manager/) packages that get imported by the the main app as dependencies.

-The onboarding flow makes use of `NavigationTarget`'s ability to use a `NavigationStack` internally:
+The `onboarding` flow makes use of `NavigationTarget`'s ability to use a `NavigationStack` internally:

     NavigationTarget(
         .navStack,